 Arctic Support Command

 Fairbanks North Star Borough, Alaska Population 2021.
-Fairbanks North Star Borough, Alaska's estimated population is 93,417 with a slight decrease rate from the previous year, according to the most recent United States census data.
+Fairbanks North Star Borough, Alaska's estimated population is approximately 100,000 with a slight increase rate from the previous year, according to the most recent United States census data.

 Fort Wainwright has approximately 7,200 soldiers stationed at Fort Wainwright, and 6,500 Family Members reside with those Soldiers on post or in the surrounding community.
 There are 2,000 Civilians and 400 Contractors working on Fort Wainwright and the installation continues to grow.